 The easiest way to avoid blacking out is to limit how much you drink.
 If you’re committed to drinking heavily or for long periods of time, then pacing yourself throughout the day or night will prevent your blood alcohol from rising too quickly.

-Be aware of warning signs.
-If you’re having difficulty concentrating, remembering recent events or keeping track of a conversation, you may be close to blacking out.
+Be aware of blackout warning signs.
+If you’re having difficulty concentrating, remembering recent events or keeping track of a conversation, you may be close to getting blackout drunk.
 If you’re in that situation, find someone you trust and find a safe ride home.

 If you’re worried about how much a friend has had to drink, ask him about something that occurred 10 to 15 minutes ago.
 If he can’t remember, he might be blacked out.
 The best option is get the friend home safely.
 If you see warning signs for alcohol poisoning or overdose — such as vomiting, difficulty breathing, or cold or blue skin — then get emergency medical help immediately.

 You don’t have to drink heavily or quickly to have fun.
 If you’re unable to control how much you drink, avoid drinking altogether.
+You can still have fun while being sober.
 If you have experienced a blackout before, you’re likely at a higher risk for blacking out in the future and should exercise caution.